 Whole Coriander Seeds aka Sooka Dhana

 Whole Saffron Strands aka Kesar

-So there you have it friends; I hope you enjoyed my introduction to Gujarati spices.
+So there you have it!
+I hope you enjoyed my introduction to Gujarati spices.
 Do feel free to pop into your local, Indian, grocery store and I am sure you will see all of these there.
 Any questions, as always, please do ask.
-I look forward to your comments and happy viewing!
+Happy viewing!

 Love and Namaste! xx